The 65 Best Cover Songs of All Time

 "I Fought the Law" by The Clash (originally by Bobby Fuller Four)

 This song was originally penned by Sonny Curtis of the Crickets, Buddy Holly's replacement following his untimely demise.
-Covered by Hank Williams, Jr., the Dead Kennedys, and others, The Clash took its cue from the Bobby Fuller Four's 1965 rendition.
+Covered by Hank Williams, Jr., the Dead Kennedys, and others, The Clash's version of the song took its cue from the Bobby Fuller Four's 1965 rendition.

 "I Love Rock 'n' Roll" by Joan Jett and the Blackhearts (originally by The Arrows)